Dan Knott: Association with the Ku Klux Klan

-The Alberta Klan, lead by Imperial Wizard, J.J.
+The Alberta Klan, led by Imperial Wizard, J.J.
 Maloney, actively campaigned for Dan Knott's mayoral election and celebrated his 1931 election victory by burning a cross on Edmonton's Connors Hill.
-While the KKK had received aggressive push back in some municipalities in Alberta, Dan Knott was (perceived to be) tolerant of their activity.
+While the Klan had received aggressive push back in some municipalities in Alberta, Dan Knott was (perceived to be) tolerant of their activity.
 On two separate occasions he granted the Klan permission to hold a picnic and erect burning crosses on the Edmonton Exhibition grounds, now known as Northlands.
 The Klan at the time published their newspaper, the Liberator, out of a downtown Edmonton office at 13, 10105 100th St., near where the World Trade Centre building now stands.

 By the next election (Nov.
-1932) the Klan had moved to support Joe Clarke, but Knott was re-elected.
+1932) the Klan had moved to support Joe Clarke.
+Knott was re-elected, against the Klan's opposition.
 Kenneth Blatchford, a third candidate in the election, was bullied by the Klan and a few months later committed suicide.

 A picture of an Edmonton Ku Klux Klan convention held at the Royal Canadian Legion's Memorial Hall is believed to show Dan Knott in attendance.

 Personal life, death, and legacy

 Dan Knott was a member of the Masonic Order and the local hospital and library boards.
 He was an avid bowler, and led the team that swept the 1911 American Bowling Congress in Spokane.
 Daniel Kennedy Knott died November 26, 1959.

-Dan Knott Junior High School is currently named in his honour, however, the Edmonton Public School Board is currently in the process of finding a new name for the school due to Dan Knott's potential involvement with the Alberta branch of the KKK.
+Dan Knott Junior High School in Edmonton, Alberta was named in his honour, however, it was renamed to kisêwâtisiwin School by the Edmonton Public School Board in 2022 due to Dan Knott's potential involvement with the Alberta branch of the KKK.